 Workers' Comp Claim Denied?
 Your Options and Next Steps

-Employees who suffer work-related injuries could face significant financial strains due to required medical care or lost wages from missed work.
-Workers’ compensation benefits are designed to help injured employees recover from their injuries while remaining financially afloat.
+Employees who suffer work-related injuries could face significant financial strains due to medical care or lost wages from missed work.
+Workers’ compensation benefits help injured employees recover from their injuries while remaining financially afloat.

 However, the process for claiming workers’ compensation benefits can be complicated.
 This is especially true if an employee’s claim is initially denied by an employer or insurance company.

-This article will explain the general process for pursuing a workers’ comp claim, what happens if a claim is denied and point toward further legal help.
+This article will explain the general process for pursuing a workers’ comp claim and what happens if a claim gets denied.
+For legal help, contact a local workers’ comp lawyer.

-Reasons That a Workers’ Comp Claim Could Be Denied
+Reasons Why a Workers’ Comp Claim Could Be Denied

 If your employer or insurance company denied your workers’ compensation claim, the first important step is to learn the reason for the denial.